Umami Pot

 What is Goya Champuru?

-While pork is commonly used as the meat ingredient outside Okinawa, Spam is preferred in Okinawa for this dish.
-This recipe uses pork, but feel free to substitute Spam according to your preference.
+While pork is commonly used outside of Okinawa, Spam is often the preferred choice in Okinawa for this dish.
+This recipe uses pork, but if you want a more authentic flavor, feel free to substitute Spam according to your preference.

 goya chanpuru